-Are you having trouble paying your current obligations such as car payments, credit cards and utilities?
+Are you having trouble paying your current obligations such as car payments, credit cards, and utilities?
 If you are beginning to juggle your payments it’s time to review your budget.
 Find areas in which you can trim your spending.
 Perhaps you have a cable package that has more channels than you can watch.
 Trim the package to save, or cut out the cable altogether.
 Having cable is a luxury, having a home is a necessity.
-Smoking, excessive dining out or entertainment such as going to the movies can all be cut as they are unnecessary expenses.
-Avoid further credit card purchases other than for absolutely necessary items.
-Rely on your cash at hand.
-If you don’t have the money perhaps the purchase can wait until you do?
+If you are at risk of foreclosure, try to eliminate as many monthly financial obligations as possible to recover money for your mortgage payment.

 Is your house payment about to increase?
 If you are a recent homeowner and signed an adjustable rate mortgage perhaps it is time to review your paperwork again.
 Find out when your rates will change and to what degree.
 Keep your credit healthy.
 Make all of your payments on time.
-The better your credit score, the better your interest rate will be when you attempt to refinance.
+The better your credit score, the better your interest rate could be when you attempt to refinance.

 If you have any questions, would like to discuss your financial challenges, or are just looking for advice, please call us at your convenience.
 As always, we are here to help and look forward to hearing from you.